 Mount Rainier National Park offers a stunning alpine wonderland for you to explore, with fields of technicolor wildflowers, abundant wildlife, and, of course, the tallest mountain in the Cascade Range.
 It is one of the best (and more popular) day trips from Seattle.

 The national park is located approximately two and a half hours southeast of Seattle, although, since the park has quite a large footprint, you may have a longer drive time depending on where you’re going in the park.
 Be sure to plan your visit from July through early October, when Rainier’s roads — and its most epic hiking trails — are free of ice and snow.

 The best way to see Mount Rainier is on foot.
-For example, one of the most popular hikes in the park is called the Skyline Loop, which takes you through fields of wildflowers and up to viewpoints with in-your-face views of the Nisqually Glacier or panoramic views of the surrounding mountain peaks.
+For example, one of the most popular hikes in the park is called the Skyline Loop, located in the Paradise region of Mount Rainier National Park, which takes you through fields of wildflowers and up to viewpoints with in-your-face views of the Nisqually Glacier or panoramic views of the surrounding mountain peaks.
 For something a bit more off the beaten path, consider the Summerland Trail, which offers a rushing river, alpine meadows, and some of the most unique views of Mount Ranier in the park.